portlandcodeschool/js-night/core-js-lessons/exercises/HW4/HW4-draft.md

 **1)**

 Package your playing-card code into a module; that is, wrapped inside an immediately-invoked function expression (IIFE, or "Iffy").
 Your module should return one object: the factory _makeCard_.
-As before, calling makeCard(id) should create and return a card object with methods for rank, suit, name, etc, but with two differences:
+As before, calling makeCard(id) should create and return a card object with methods for rank, suit, name, etc, but with a difference structure of the package: the methods shared between instances need not be initially as methods of the factory, but can instead be 'siblings' of it, functions local to the IFFE's scope.

 **2)**